Master Thesis Guidelines

 Scope, themes, collaboration and language

 You should select a theme within your specialisation, and if you collaborate with a student with a different specialisation, the theme must satisfy both profiles.
 You should choose your own theme, define research questions, select the theoretical foundation and research methods.
 Your supervisor will approve your theme.
+If in doubt whether the theme satisfies the chosen major(s), the supervisor will confer with the relevant profile coordinator(s).

 The deadline for signing up is 1 September and 1 February.
 You must have a right to study, and have paid the semester fee.
 The examination code is the short version of the specialisation name, +THE, e.g. BUSTHE.